Errol Mason's Hunt Smart ® Training Course

-You are able to swap from one to the other and compare this large range of optics in the bush throughout the course.
-Remember, when you view optics through a gunshop window in broad daylight the light transmission performance of all optics is the same.
-It’s only during the first and last 20 minutes of daylight - when sambar move the most - that really separates the outstanding from the ordinary.
-On my course you will see for yourself the difference in performance between various brands, magnifications and objective lens diameter.
+You are able to swap from one to the other and compare them throughout the course.
+When you compare optics through a gunshop window in daylight the light transmission is similar.
+It’s only during the first and last 20 minutes of light - when sambar move the most - that you can see the difference between the outstanding, the excellent and the optically challenged.

-The following optics are provided for the Twilight Optics Comparison and for use in the bush throughout the course:
+The following optics are provided for optics comparison and for use throughout the course:

 Range Finder Binoculars: Swarovski EL 8 x 42.

-Tripods: Tripods and heads suitable for 15 x 56 binos, spotting scopes and cameras equipped with telephotos lens are demonstrated on the course.
+Tripods: Tripods suitable for 15 x 56 binos, spotting scopes and cameras equipped with telephotos lens are demonstrated on the course.

 Tactics for Back Country & Farm Fringe Sambar